-Since downy mildew cannot continue its normal aerial spore production via the leaves and new growth, it switches it form.
-As the hop and tree leaves color up and drop into the fall season; an alternate zoospore form develops and actively “swims” through the hop yard soil, very much like a nematode, searching for new hop roots and rhizomes to infect.
-Upon contact, the zoospore penetrates into the hop root/rhizome and travels upward through the plant tissues and “parks” itself in the newly-formed crown buds.
-There it will lie safe and dormant.
-When springtime arrives and the buds sprout and emerge as disease-laden spikes; starting another season of downy mildew infection.
+As the hop and tree leaves color up and drop into the fall season; an alternate motile zoospore form develops and actively “swims” through wet saturated soil, very much like a nematode, searching for new hop roots and rhizomes to infect.
+Most of this activity occurs in the top 3 or 4 inches of topsoil.
+Upon contact with hop roots or rhizomes, the zoospore penetrates into the hop tissue and travels upward through the plant tissues to the newly-forming crown buds.
+There it will persist and go dormant for the winter.
+When springtime arrives and the buds loosen, DM returns to an active state; emerging with the first flush of hop growth as white spore-laden shoots; starting another seasonal cycle of aerial downy mildew infection.

-The weakest link and the point where downy mildew is most susceptible to attack is during the time where its zoospores are active in the soil, searching for a new entry point into the hop plant.
-This phase occurs roughly from after cone harvest until all top foliar growth has fallen off the bines in late Fall.
-This phase also coincides with the hops forming the new crown buds during September /October.
-Keeping the developing buds protected during this time period results in much lower levels of emerging infected spikes next spring.
+A weak link and the point where downy mildew is susceptible to Fall controls is when its zoospores are present and active in the soil.
+This DM phase occurs roughly from after cone harvest until all top foliage growth has yellowed on the the cut bines into late Fall.
+This phase also coincides with the hops forming the new crown buds during September through October.
+Keeping the hop plant protected from re-infection during this time period results in lower levels of emerging infected spikes next spring.